-Credit cards are widely accepted across Hong Kong, although cash remains the more common means of payment for smaller purchases in local shops.
+Credit cards are widely accepted throughout Hong Kong, although cash remains the more common means of payment for smaller purchases in local shops.

 Taxes in Hong Kong

-Hong Kong is well known for having extremely low-income tax rates.
+Hong Kong is well known for having extremely low income-tax rates.
 It has completely done away with sales tax, capital gains tax and VAT.
-Families with children are entitled to special allowances, and even wealthy single foreigners will never pay more than 17 percent in taxes.
-This is an important point to figure in when evaluating one's remuneration package.
+Families with children are entitled to special allowances, and even wealthy single foreigners won't pay more than 17 percent in taxes.
+This is an important point to factor in when evaluating one's remuneration package.

 Taxes in Hong Kong work differently for expats than in most other countries.
 In general, citizenship or residency doesn't influence the amount of tax that has to be paid.
 An added advantage is that salary taxes are only focused on income derived from business within Hong Kong, whereas income and assets from overseas are not liable to be taxed.